GLOBAL MARKETS-Stocks gain on factory data, bund yields rise

 * Dollar rises in light trade

-* Oil slips after hitting 2015 high above $67 (Adds close of European bond, stock markets; oil settlement)
+* Oil slips after hitting 2015 high above $67 (Adds U.S. market open, byline, dateline; previous LONDON)

 By Herbert Lash

-NEW YORK, May 4 (Reuters) - Global equity markets rose on Monday, lifted by the biggest gain in U.S. factory orders in eight months and solid manufacturing data in Germany, while German bund yields rose as investors shook off deflation fears.
+NEW YORK, May 4 (Reuters) - Global equity markets rose on Monday, lifted by the biggest gain in U.S. factory orders in eight months and solid manufacturing data in Germany, while German bund yields rose as investors shook off deflation fears that had gnawed European bonds.

 Trading volume was lighter than usual in most European markets because of a public holiday in Britain, home to the region’s largest stock market and many large trading firms.

-Germany’s Dax index closed up 1.4 percent to outperform its peers after euro zone factories raised prices for the first time in eight months, according to a survey that also showed headcount rose at the fastest pace in nearly four years.
+Germany’s Dax index rose 1.6 percent to outperform its peers after euro zone factories raised prices for the first time in eight months, according to a survey that also showed headcount rose at the fastest pace in nearly four years.

 When viewed with a report from the European Central Bank last week that showed credit creation in Spain and Italy had picked up in March, the manufacturing data bodes well for inflation expectations in Europe, said Anastasia Amoroso, global markets strategist at J.P.
 Morgan Asset Management.